4.4 Pro Forma Adjustments

 eliminate or omit the effects of nonrecurring items that had already been

-reflected in the historical financial statements.
-Rather, a registrant
+reflected in the historical financial statements (such as

-Because it is assumed in the pro forma balance sheet and pro
+Because adjustments to a pro forma balance sheet and pro

-(i.e., most recent balance sheet date vs. beginning of the fiscal year
+made on different dates (i.e., the most recent balance sheet date vs. the

-amortization on newly acquired assets; however, since it is assumed in the
+of depreciation and amortization on newly acquired assets; however, since

-balance sheet that the transaction occurred on that date, there is no need
+transaction on the most recent balance sheet date, there is no need to

-to adjust retained earnings for the depreciation and amortization reflected
+adjust retained earnings for the depreciation and amortization reflected in

 Example 4-11